rails/rails/guides/source/caching_with_rails.md

 ```

 With this cache store, multiple server processes on the same host can share a
 cache.
-The cache store is appropriate for low to medium traffic sites that are
+This cache store is appropriate for low to medium traffic sites that are
 served off one or two hosts.
 Server processes running on different hosts could
 share a cache by using a shared file system, but that setup is not recommended.